-For those of you who have a little more time – take a look at this post and make sure your 401k isn’t packed with high expense rations and poor performance.
+For those of you who have a little more time – take a look at this post and make sure your 401k isn’t packed with high expense ratios and poor performance.

-Car insurance companies are battling for your business right now, if you have been a customer for a few years and aren’t getting discounts its time to make a call and ask what your options are.
+Car insurance companies are battling for your business.
+If you have been a customer for a few years and aren’t getting discounts its time to make a call and ask what your options are.
 If you current provider is not willing to work with you – finding a new one doesn’t take long.

 A little bit of action can go a long way, anyone is capable of knocking this list out.
 Pick the ones that apply to you and stop procrastinating – just do it.